Fanatics North Carolina promo code: Get up to $1000 in bonus bets | Goal.com US

 - Get the app

-Fanatics has a dedicated app rather than a desktop site for players to use.
-This means the first step is to download the Fanatics Sportsbook App.
+Fanatics has a dedicated app rather than a desktop site for its players, and so the first step is to download the Fanatics Sportsbook app.

-You can find the Fanatics Sportsbook app on the Google Play Store or App Store, depending on which service your mobile device uses.
-Alternatively, you can find the app by clicking here or going to the Fanatics website and scanning the QR code.
+You can find the Fanatic Sportsbook app on the Google Play Store or App Store, depending on which store your mobile device uses.
+Alternatively, you can download the app here or go to the Fanatics website and scan the QR code.

 - Register an account

-You don’t need a special Fanatics North Carolina promo code to claim the bonus bets offer.
-All you need to do is set up an account.
+You don’t need a Fanatics North Carolina promo code to claim this bonus bets offer.
+All you have to do is create a Fanatics Sportsbook account.

-You can do this by clicking on the designated button when you open the app and filling in all the necessary details.
-To finish creating your account, simply validate it via an email authentication.
+You can do this by tapping on the designated button when you open the app and then providing all the necessary information.
+When you’re done, you can validate your new account via an email authentication.

 - Make a qualifying bet

-If you bet less than $100 on one of the days then the bonus amount will match the bet.
-For example, if you bet $50 then you’ll get $50, if you bet $30 you’ll get $30, and so on.
+If you bet less than $100 on each day then your bonus amount will match your bet.
+For example, if you bet $50 then you will get $50, if you bet $30 you will get $30, and so on.

-For any bet to count towards the offer it must be placed on a market with minimum odds of -200.
-This means a bet on a market of -150 or +110 would count, for example, but one on a market at -210 would not.
+For any bet to qualify towards the offer it must be placed on a market with minimum odds of -200.
+This means bets on markets of -150 or +110 would count, for instance, but a bet on a market of -210 would not.

 - Get your winnings

-When the bonus bets are credited to your account they are non-withdrawable.
-You first need to place them, with all winnings from using your bonus bets then paid out in cash.
+You cannot immediately withdraw your bonus bet amount when it is credited to your account.
+You first need to use your bonus bets, with any winnings from your wagers then paid out in cash.

-There are numerous payment methods available on Fanatics, which means that once you have your winnings you can quickly and easily transfer them.
+There are numerous payment methods available on Fanatics, so when you have your winnings you can withdraw them quickly, easily, and securely.

 What can you use your Fanatics bonus on today?

-The first of the Champions League quarter final first legs sees Arsenal host Bayern Munich.
+There are two Champions League quarter final first legs today, and the biggest sees PSG host Barcelona in Paris.

-Arsenal are having a great season, and are currently leading the Premier League.
-Bayern Munich are the opposite, and find themselves a distant second in the Bundesliga.
+PSG are narrow -105 favorites for the game thanks to their league form and home advantage.
+Barcelona are relative outsiders at +280, meaning they might need to be happy surviving until the return match at Camp Nou.

-This domestic form is a big reason why Arsenal are strong -140 favorites.
-Bayern, however, still have England captain Harry Kane leading their attack, and the Gunners will need to be wary.
+The other game has Borussia Dortmund travelling to take on Atlético Madrid.
+Both teams are struggling with their domestic form, and neither can be confident of securing Champions League football next season yet.

-The Bucks have clinched a playoff spot, however have since gone on a cold streak that has closed the gap to the teams behind them.
+In the NBA, there is a huge game at the top of the Western Conference, with two of the teams battling for the conference title facing off.

-Home court advantage makes the Bucks -1 point favorites, however to break their 4 game losing streak they’ll need to overcome a Boston team that clinched the conference long ago.
+The Timberwolves and Nuggets play in a high stakes game on Wednesday night, with both teams knowing a loss could effectively end their hopes of hanging a banner.

-Click here to visit Fanatics, where new players can get up to $1000 in bonus bets to use on all of today’s great NBA and Champions League action.
+Sign up with Fanatics today and earn up to $1000 in bonus bets on all of this great Champions League and NBA action.

 More info on Fanatics’ NC bonus